zachjvandyke/UniversalControlRE/README.md

 # UC Control Python Package

-This package provides a Python-based interface for controlling a Universal Control (UC) device.
+This package provides a Python-based interface for controlling Presonus' Universal Control (UC) software, specifically designed for the new Quantum HD 8.
 It allows you to connect to the UC device over TCP/IP, subscribe to its services, and modify mixer settings such as muting channels and toggling the mixer bypass.

 ## Table of Contents